google-deepmind/disentangled_rnns/README.md

 ### Selecting a Dataset

-Datasets are generated or packaged using the functions in `get_datasets.py`.
+Datasets used in the paper can be packaged using the functions in `get_datasets.py`.
 Five options are available:

 * `get_q_learning_dataset`: Generates a synthetic dataset from a Q-Learning agent with standard parameters performing the drifting two-armed bandit task.
 * `get_actor_critic_dataset`: Generates a synthetic dataset from an Actor-Critic agent with standard parameters performing the drifting two-armed bandit task.